 Pat is required to complete, yearly, hundreds of clinical and field hours to maintain his status as a Sport Physiotherapist.
 He does so by being quite involved with figure skating and Skate Canada, typically volunteering for host medical positions at events, sometimes even being tasked to be Chief Therapist.
-Additionally, Pat is going on his 3rd season as a member of the health support team for Skate Canada, occasionally travelling with a Canadian contingent of figure skaters to international competitions.
+Additionally, Pat is in his 3rd season as a member of the health support team for Skate Canada, occasionally travelling with a Canadian contingent of figure skaters to international competitions.

 Pat loves his football though, in whatever manner he can get it: coaching, providing therapy, refereeing, or going to see his beloved Bills.
 On top of all this, and most importantly, Pat is a proud papa to a beautiful little girl and baby boy, as well as a loving husband to his very awesome and understanding wife, as you can assume she must be from all the extra-curricular volunteering that he takes on.